• Skip to primary navigation

 Combine blueberries, sugar, water, and lemon juice in a medium saucepan.

-Bring to a boil, stirring frequently.
-Turn the temperature down and simmer until the blueberries have broken down into a thick sauce, about 20 minutes.
+Bring to a boil over medium-high heat, stirring frequently.
+Turn the temperature down to low or medium-low heat and simmer until the blueberries have broken down into a thick sauce, about 20 minutes.

 Remove from heat, and cool to room temperature before stirring in vanilla extract.